wesa112004/School_District_Analysis/README.md

 ** How is the district Summary affected?
 <img width="1097" alt="Original_School_district_Summary" src="https://user-images.githubusercontent.com/100330488/159140730-7eaa7d4d-c518-4047-82aa-bd910ddf3a1f.png">
 <img width="992" alt="Final_School_District_Summary" src="https://user-images.githubusercontent.com/100330488/159140828-5b421612-efda-460f-93bb-6e52e4329c60.png">
 The two pictures summarize the differences.
 The top one reflects the original district summary whereas the bottom the updated final summary after the drops.
 After the drop of the data with regards to the suspected schools cheating, the data isnt much different.
-T
+If we apply the percent change formula to the data we have "Final - initial/ initial", for math that results to